 All CHs exhibiting at a conference where SEWP is present will be provided with a NASA SEWP CH sign for their booth.
 The sign may be kept and used at any event, whether or not SEWP is in attendance

-CHs may refer customers to a SEWP booth, however the CH may not participate in any conversation between the customer and the SEWP Program staff.
+CHs may refer customers to a SEWP booth at a conference.
+However, the CH may not participate in any conversation between the customer and the SEWP Program staff.

 CHs may refer customers who are unfamiliar with SEWP to help@sewp.nasa.gov for guidance and training.